 Acceptance to the Major

-Students will be admitted into the Social Work major by the faculty once the application criteria are met.
-To be accepted into the BSW Program, students must:
+Once the application criteria are met, to be accepted into the B.S.W.
+Program, students must:

 - Complete the three Foundation Level sequence courses;

 - Have a "C" or better in all social work courses;